TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 eduroam or even a borrowable laptop.
 If a fault like this happens we will communicate this situation to the VLA as soon as possible.
 This could lead to some delay and with that missing features in the future.
-A sudden collapse of home infrastructure is also quite unlikely, so we will not expect this circumstance.
+A long collapse of home infrastructure is also quite unlikely, so we will not expect this circumstance.

 If the E-Mail communication with the VLA suddenly comes to a halt, we will try to contact you via alternative means e.g. other mails, telephone, etc.. and communicate this to our supervisor.
-As communication has proven to be great and reliable until know we do not expect to run into this problem.
+As communication has proven to be great and reliable until now we do not expect to run into this problem.

-If GitHub proves to be unreliable or even problematic from a reliability point of view, we will communicate our problems with the our supervisor and the VLA.
+If GitHub proves to be unreliable, we will communicate our problems with our supervisor and the VLA.
-We hereby allow ourself to migrate the codebase to another git hosting platform and revising the specified instances of GitHub and the according links to the project within the specification.
+We hereby allow ourself to migrate the codebase to another git hosting platform.
 As GitHub has proven to be reliable over many years, we doubt that this scenario could happen.

 If one of our team members gets hacked, we will tell our supervisor and the VLA as soon as we, as a team, are informed about such an occurence.